novasponge/Rememberthebacon/README.md

-Remember the Bacon
+# Remember the Bacon

-Heroku link Note: This should be a link to your production site
+Heroku link

-Minimum Viable Product
+## Minimum Viable Product

 Remember the Bacon is a web application inspired by Remember the milk built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

- Hosting on Heroku
+* Hosting on Heroku
- New account creation, login, and guest/demo login Notes
+* New account creation, login, and guest/demo login
+* Notes
- Notebooks for organizing notes
+* Notebooks for organizing notes
- Tags
+* Tags
- Rich Text Editing
+* Rich Text Editing
- Infinite Scroll
+* Infinite Scroll
- Production README sample
+* Production README sample

-Design Docs
+## Design Docs

 View Wireframes
 React Components